Pasłęk – St Bartholomew’s Church

 History

 From the beginning of functioning until 1525, the church was used by Catholics.
 Then, as a result of the Reformation, it was taken by Evangelicals.
-In 1543 there was a great fire of the church.
-It was rebuilt in the years 1543-1546, and then in 1566 a southern porch was added.
-In 1696, the roof of the tower was renovated.
+In 1543, a great fire broke out in the town, during which the church was also damaged, especially its roofs, vaults, woodwork and probably still late Gothic furnishings.
+Reconstruction was carried out in the years 1543-1546, and then in 1566 the southern porch was added.
+In 1646, the roof of the tower was renovated, thanks to which a clock could be installed on it in 1696.

-In the years 1746 – 1751 a thorough reconstruction of the church took place.
-At that time, the upper windows were enlarged and the new lower ones were pierced, the Gothic pillars with arcades were removed, transforming the interior from a three-aisle into an aisleless to make room for the galleries.
-In addition, the church was covered with a new roof and the stairs leading to the tower were pulled down.
-After a fire in 1752, the tower was covered with a Baroque roof.
+At the beginning of the 18th century, the church was already in a bad condition, and even one of the bays of the side aisle collapsed in 1719.
+For this reason, the church underwent a thorough reconstruction in the years 1746-1751.
+At that time, the upper windows were enlarged and new lower ones were pierced.
+Also the Gothic pillars with arcades were removed, and the interior was transformed to an aisleless, to make room for galleries.
+In addition, the church was covered with a new roof and the stairs leading to the tower were dismantled.
+After the fire in 1752, the tower was covered with a Baroque roof.

-Another renovation was carried out in 1869, and in 1922 a fire destroyed the church tower once more.
+In the 1860s, it was decided to renovate the church and made it Gothic again.
+During this renovation, a porch was added to the chancel, also a neo-Gothic southern porch was built in place of the older one.
+In 1922 a fire destroyed the church tower once more.
 During the reconstruction, its top was changed from the Baroque to the present one.
 Since 1946, the church has served Catholics again.
 In the mid-1970s, a number of renovations were carried out – lower windows were bricked up, blendes were plastered, new floors were laid and the roofs were renovated.

 Architecture